mathewjpallan/database-benchmarking/cassandra/README.md

 ### Otheruseful commands
 docker stats to see docker container utilization

-To check row count - copy testkeyspace.users (id) to '/dev/null'
+The following commands need to be run on cqlsh after switching to the testkeyspace To check row count after the test - copy testkeyspace.users (id) to '/dev/null' To truncate users, before a run - truncate table users

 ### Perf testing
 The jmter script is available in the perftest folder and it can be used to test the addUser and readUser endpoints